Networking¶

 sshDigger

-tunnel or port forward to a remote host.
-In addition, the forked autossh
+sshDigger uses the autossh utility to form a robust SSH tunnel or port forward to a remote host.
+In addition, the forked autossh process is monitored, and if it dies a new one is created.

-(view in magao-x/config).
+The base configuration is normally located at /opt/MagAOX/config/sshTunnels.conf (view in magao-x/config).
 It should contain options applicable to all tunnels, as well as the tunnel definitions themselves.

-denotes the section in the configuration file(s) which contains the specification of the tunnel. sshDigger
+The tunnel name must be specified with the -n command line option.
+The tunnel_name denotes the section in the configuration file(s) which contains the specification of the tunnel. sshDigger is normally configured via a base configuration file, hence all other command-line arguments are optional.

-option, then any settings contained therein will override those given in the base config file.
+This app does not require that an instance of specific configuration tunnel_name.conf be available.
+If one is available matching the name given with the -n tunnel_name option, then any settings contained therein will override those given in the base config file.

-Tunnel Specification¶
+Tunnel Specification

-Tunnels are specified by a section in the configuration files, normally the base sshTunnels.conf
+Tunnels are specified by a section in the configuration files, normally the base sshTunnels.conf file.
+The section must have the following members

 [tunnel_name]